cbeams/bisq2-proto/README.md

-# Bisq2 Demo
+# Bisq2 Prototype

 ## Introduction

-This repository demonstrates a proposed developer and node operator experience for Bisq 2.0.
+This repository demonstrates a high-level architecture vision for Bisq 2.0.

 ## Requirements